s3rious/routetouille/packages/redux-routetouille/README.md

 # Redux-Routetouille

-> **Redux bindings for Routetouille: composable Redux state and dispatch integration for any framework.**
+> **Redux binding for Routetouille: seamless Redux state and dispatch integration for any framework.**

 ---

 ## What is "Redux-Routetouille"?

-**Redux-Routetouille** provides seamless Redux integration for [Routetouille](../routetouille) routes through composable Higher-Order Components (HOCs).
+**Redux-Routetouille** provides seamless Redux integration for [Routetouille](../routetouille) routes through a composable Higher-Order Component (HOC).
 Just as Routetouille itself follows a composable pattern, Redux-Routetouille extends this philosophy to Redux state management, allowing you to easily integrate Redux state and dispatch functionality into your route lifecycle and components.

 ---